pachisi456/toshi-forkdelta-bot/README.md

 * look up prices of tokens traded on ForkDelta
 * set price alarms

+You can find the bot on the Toshi app under the username
+@ForkDeltaBot.

 If you want to add a new feature feel free to make a pull request.
 I will happily review and accept it.